Deniz Seki

 Deniz Seki (born July 1, 1970) is a Turkish pop singer, songwriter and composer.
+She was convicted of drug trafficking in 2009 and served a prison sentence between 2014 and 2017.

 Personal life

 Deniz Seki was born in Istanbul, Turkey on July 1, 1970.
 She has two younger brothers Serdar and Serkan.
 She completed her education in Çamlıca High School for Girls.

-In 1989, Seki married to Turhan Başaranoğlu, a businessman producing toys.
-The marriage ended after three years with divorce.
-Between 2006 and 2009, she had a relationship with the clarinet-player Hüsnü Şenlendirici, whom she married.
+In 1989, Seki married businessman Turhan Başaranoğlu, a toy manufacturer.
+The marriage ended in divorce after three years.
+Between 2006 and 2009, she was in a relationship with clarinetist Hüsnü Şenlendirici, who was married at the time.

 Music career

-She joined TRT after passing a test.
-In 1993, she began a musician career when she met composer Melih Kibar.
-Through him, she worked as a vocalist for the singers Kenan Doğulu, Emel Müftüoğlu, Ege, Ferda Anıl Yarkın, Zuhal Olcay and Yaşar Günaç.
-In 1995, she won the first prize at the song contest "Pop-Show 1995" with a song she wrote the lyrics.
-She released her debut album Hiç kimse Değilim in 1997.
-Seki established her success with the 1999-released her second album Anlattım consisting of many songs written and composed by her.
-She released her third album Şeffaf in January 2002, and Aşkların En Güzeli in 2003.
-After appearing in nearly one hundred concerts and programs in 2011, she released her next album Gözyaşlarım.
-In 2013, Seki took part at the television song contest Veliaht, at which popular singers such as Nükhet Duru, Hande Yener, Cengiz Kurtoğlu, Musa Eroğlu, Niran Ünsal, Emre Altuğ, Kutsi, Rafet El Roman and Kubat sought their heirs in music.
-Seki continued her career with the albums Aşk Denizi (2005), Sahici (2008), Sözyaşlarım (2011), İz (2014), and Uzun Hikaye (2018).
+After passing an audition, Seki joined the TRT.
+In 1993, she began her music career after meeting composer Melih Kibar, through whom she worked as a backing vocalist for Kenan Doğulu, Emel Müftüoğlu, Ege, Ferda Anıl Yarkın, Zuhal Olcay, and Yaşar Günaç.
+In 1995, she won first prize in the "Pop-Show 1995" song contest with lyrics she had written.

+Seki released her debut album, Hiç Kimse Değilim, in 1997.
+She achieved wider recognition with her second album, Anlattım (1999), which featured many songs that she wrote and composed.
+She subsequently released Şeffaf (2002), Aşkların En Güzeli (2003), Aşk Denizi (2005), and Sahici (2008).

+After performing in nearly one hundred concerts and television programs in 2011, Seki released Sözyaşlarım later that year.
+In 2013, she took part in the television music competition Veliaht, alongside singers including Nükhet Duru, Hande Yener, Cengiz Kurtoğlu, Musa Eroğlu, Niran Ünsal, Emre Altuğ, Kutsi, Rafet El Roman, and Kubat, in which established artists searched for their musical successors.
+She later released the albums İz (2014) and Uzun Hikaye (2018).

 Acting career

-In 1999, she appeared in the movie Can Dostum starred by Oktay Kaynarca and Yalçın Dümer.
-During her stay in the prison, she was guest actress in the December-2015 episode of the television series Eşkıya Dünyaya Hükümdar Olmaz by ATV appearing as the cell inmate of Deniz Çakır's character.
+In 1999, she appeared in the film Can Dostum, starring Oktay Kaynarca and Yalçın Dümer.
+While serving her prison sentence, she made a guest appearance in a December 2015 episode of the ATV television series Eşkıya Dünyaya Hükümdar Olmaz, portraying a fellow inmate of Deniz Çakır's character.